fuluny/learning-Data-Science/README.md

 # Learning Data Science

-Learning about Data Science with old and new kaggle competitions and other available datasets.
+* Learning about Data Science with old and new kaggle competitions and other available datasets.

-Currently focusing on Neural Networks and other classifiers from Scikit-Learn.
+* Currently, focusing on Neural Networks and other classifiers from Scikit-Learn.

-Eventually, data visualization will also be included.
+* Eventually, other aspects of data science will also be included (maybe I'll use Wiki for placing my notes about data science and specific projects).